h2v23/sagoboot/README.md

 ## Dependency Injection

-Now, if you'd finished declaring your Application, no more effort to construct your class, just inject
+Now, if you'd finished declaring your Application, no more effort to construct your class, just inject any class you needed

 The `MakeCar` sample class